 DTaP vaccine protects children from diphtheria, tetanus, and pertussis.
 Tetanus is contracted when Clostridium tetani enters the body through a cut or puncture wound, and can cause severe illness.
 Pertussis and diphtheria are both spread through respiratory secretions (coughing and sneezing).

 Haemophilus influenzae type b is a bacterial infection often spread through coughing or from contact with an infected person’s saliva.
 It can lead to severe infections of the brain, throat, and blood.
-Hib infection of the brain (meningitis) is an extremely serious illness that is fatal in 5% of patients and causes brain damage in 10% to 30% of survivors.
+Hib infection of the brain (meningitis) is an extremely serious illness that is fatal in 5% of patients and causes hearing impairment or neurologic damage in 15%–30%.

 Hib vaccine can cause soreness at the injection site, but is not associated with serious side effects.

 An infection caused by Streptococcus pneumoniae bacteria can lead to ear infections, pneumonia, blood infections, meningitis, and death.
 Pneumonia is the leading cause of death worldwide in children.
 Prior to the use of this vaccine, pneumococcal disease was a serious problem in children under five years of age.
 Each year, it caused on average 5 million ear infections, 13,000 blood infections, 700 cases of meningitis, and 200 deaths in the U.S.